Contents

 Excessive Light.

-With their flat or angled positions, skylights collect dirt and debris at a higher rate than windows.
-If you occasionally tidy your windows, you’ll need to clean the skylight regularly.
-Plus, mounting the roof is the only way to clean the outside of a skylight.
+With their flat or angled positions, skylights collect dirt and particles at a greater rate than windows.
+If you occasionally tidy your windows, you’ll require to clean up the skylight more frequently.
+Plus, installing the roof is the only method to clean the outside of a skylight.

 Skylight Cost Factors.

 Many standard-sized skylights cost $150 to $3,500.
-The larger the skylight, the greater the price.
-If your roof opening does not fit among the below sizes, anticipate to pay a minimum of 25% more for the unit than the next-closest standard choice on this list.
+The larger the skylight, the greater the cost.
+If your roof opening doesn’t fit among the below sizes, anticipate to pay at least 25% more for the system than the next-closest standard choice on this list.

 16-by-16 inches$ 150– $600.